SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 other influences, like party whip instructions, campaign funding, and so on.)

-So: should you find yourself so unfortunate as to be the constituent of a Republican senator, particularly one that is retiring or not immediately up for re-election in 2022, you should _call them and __politely__ tell the staffer who answers that you want your senator to vote for conviction in the impeachment trial._ It doesn't matter if you think your senator is a nimrod who won't listen; the point is that if enough _of their own constituents_ call saying this, it
+So: should you find yourself so unfortunate as to be the constituent of a Republican senator (particularly one that is retiring or not immediately up for re-election in 2022 and hence not under immediate political pressure to appear Trumpy), you should _call them and __politely__ tell the staffer who answers that you want your senator to vote for conviction in the impeachment trial._ It doesn't matter if you think your senator is a nimrod who won't listen; the point is that if enough _of their own constituents_ call saying this, it